Prianshu7296/Stock_Market/Readme.md

 Data Source:
 This project uses comprehensive financial data from Prowess, a database by CMIE (Centre for Monitoring Indian Economy) containing detailed financial statements, stock prices, and operational metrics for Indian companies including the NSE 500.

+ ## “Dataset not included due to privacy/compliance.
+The pipeline, code, and config are fully documented.
+Provide your own data in the specified format to run end-to-end".

 <pre>
 Stock_Market/